Some Children Hold Food In Their Mouths. Why?

-A mom reached out to us, asking about the way her child stored food in his mouth.
+A mom reached out to us, asking about the way her child stored food in their mouth.
 The stuffed cheeks reminded us of a chipmunk.
 And honestly, it sounded kind of cute.
 Until, we discussed the issue with one of our experts.

-Everitt said the issue of pocketing usually begins when children are young.
+Alaina Everitt. a licensed psychologist, said the issue of pocketing usually begins when children are young.
 The children may experience something painful, such as reflux or a sore in their mouth, and they find it difficult to eat.

 The children then may begin a process of holding, spitting out or refusing food altogether.